kousik1004/ResumeXtract/README.md

 It includes understanding of **Natural Language Processing** and it supports both **ZIP Folder uploads** and **Single resume uploads**, and extracts key fields like name, email, phone, education, skills, experience, and projects in the format of a table.

+### Link for using the Streamlit website: 🔗 https://lnkd.in/gVFQ-vvN 🔗
 ---

 ## 🚀 Features